When I click New Connection, why don't I see the kind of connection I want to make?

 What is a DSN?

 A data source name (DSN) is a configuration stored in

-odbc.ini that contains the information about a specific database that an ODBC driver needs in order to connect to it.
+odbc.ini that contains information about a database connection.
 The DSN has a name like "SQL Server Marketing DB", and points to a single data source and a specific driver listed in the

 odbcinst.ini file.
 A DSN is one of the four methods RStudio uses to discover existing connections.
 For more information, please read Setting Up ODBC Drivers.